zakaria-narjis/KGARevion/README.md

 <h1 align="center">
-  KGARevion: Knowledge Graph Based Agent for Complex, Knowledge-Intensive QA in Medicine
+  KGARevion: An AI Agent for Knowledge-Intensive Biomedical QA
 </h1>

 ## 👀 Overview of KGARevion